djones2085/meal-prep-coordinator/README.md

     - Verify the `_performAggregation` Cloud Function correctly uses `convert-units`.
     - Test with various recipes and units to ensure shopping list items in Firestore are accurate.
     - Confirm frontend shopping list pages display the new units and quantities as expected.
+- **Data Cleanup: Ingredient Notes:**
+    - 🔘 Review and update ingredient notes in the `recipes` collection in Firestore to remove any static approximations (e.g., '(Approx 5 tbsp)') that may conflict with dynamic unit conversions.
 - **Recipe Input/Management Enhancements:**
     - 🟡 Address issues with the `Manual Add Recipe form` (consider UX improvements or explore AI-based recipe parsing for easier input).
     - 🔘 Implement `Edit Existing Recipe` functionality.